 Best easy-to-open baby gates

 If you’re concerned about your little one figuring out how to unlock a baby gate door, you’ll like this one.
 This pressure-mount baby gate features a very secure latch that requires two hands to open it.
-It comes with a 6-inch extension kit to fit openings 29 to 34 and 35 to 38 1/2 inches wide as well as the mounting kit.
+It comes with a 6-in. extension kit to fit openings 29 to 34 and 35 to 38 1/2 in. wide as well as the mounting kit.

 Some buyers note that you should check the specifications and measure your doorway carefully in order to ensure this gate will fit.

 Baby gates have a reputation for being difficult to open, but this gate has a two-button system that only requires one hand.
 It comes with two extensions to accommodate door frames and hallways that range from 29 1/2 to 40 3/5 in.
 Plus the pressure-mount design makes this baby gate easy to install.

 - Pros: convertible design makes it really versatile